YOU'RE ALL SET!

 No matter where you live or what you like to do for fun, it’s easy to fall into a rut of doing the same old things weekend after weekend.
 But you might be surprised what you find in your own home state if you just do a little research like you would on vacation!

 To shake things up at any time of the year, it’s fun to take a short weekend trip to see other parts of your state that you don’t normally spend time in.
-If you live in Ohio, there are lots of places that are fun to visit for a family trip, romantic excursion, or adventure with your best friend.
+If you live in Ohio, there are lots of interesting cities that are fun to visit, from family getaways to romantic excursion or adventure with your best friend.
 Here are some fun weekend getaway trips in Ohio to inspire a little local travel close to home.

 Amish Communities in Millersburg (Hotel Prices & Photos)